-Ultrasound is recommended as the first imaging test for suspected appendicitis.
-CT with contrast may be appropriate after nondiagnostic ultrasound; however, radiation exposure with its risk of malignancy should be considered.
+CT with contrast may be appropriate in investigating suspected appendicitis if ultrasound is nondiagnostic; however, radiation exposure with its risk of malignancy should be considered.
 MRI avoids ionizing radiation and has similar or better sensitivity and specificity than CT, though availability and longer scan times may limit its utility.

 GI contrast studies (upper-GI or barium enema studies) are routinely used in place of CT scans, especially in infants.
 In evaluation of intestinal obstruction, clinical suspicion should direct which contrast study should be performed first and will be most informative.